Research and Innovation for Global Health Transformation (RIGHT) - Call 3 Frequently Asked Questions

 Do I need to complete and submit the RIGHT Due Diligence Form as part of my Stage 2 application?

 You are not required to submit the RIGHT Due Diligence Form with your Stage 2 application.
 This is only required if you are successful at Stage 2.
-For successful applicants, the host institute will be required to complete and submit the RIGHT Due Diligence Form as part of the contracting stage.
+For successful applicants, the Host Organisation will be required to complete and submit the RIGHT Due Diligence Form as part of the contracting stage.

-Can you please advise whether the cap on 15 co-applicants (in the guidance at stage 1) is set in stone at stage 2?
+Can you please advise whether the limit of 15 co-applicants can be increased at Stage 2?

-Yes.
-The limit for co-investigators remains the same from Stage 1 which is a maximum of 15 co-applicants in addition to two Joint Lead Applicants.
-The individually named Co-applicants can change from stage 1 to stage 2 but the total can not exceed 15 Co-applicants.
+No. The limit for co-investigators remains the same from Stage 1 which is a maximum of 15 co-applicants in addition to two Joint Lead Applicants.
+The individually named Co-applicants can change from stage 1 to stage 2 but the total cannot exceed 15 Co-applicants.